About Your Paintings

 Your Paintings is a joint initiative between the BBC, the Public Catalogue Foundation (a registered charity) and participating collections and museums from across the UK.

-There are an estimated 212,000 oil paintings in the UK's national collection.
+There are over 200,000 oil paintings in the UK's national collection.
 To give a sense of the scale of the collection, the National Gallery in London has around 2,300 oil paintings.
 So it's nearly one hundred times the size of that.

 The collection includes works by some of the greatest painters of the last 700 years, as well as paintings by thousands of lesser known artists.
 It offers a remarkable insight into the history, landscape and culture of the United Kingdom.